kristapsdz/oconfigure/README.md

 into your source tree
 2. have `include Makefile.configure` at the top of your Makefile
 3. have `#include "config.h"` as the first inclusion in your sources
+4. read over the included bits below in case you need to guard header inclusion
-4. compile compile.o and link to it
+5. compile compile.o and link to it

 Once prepared, a user just runs `./configure` prior to running `make`.
 The `configure` script will check for common features as noted in the